Hey, Let’s Code it From Scratch.

 When we were building Core™ I wanted to be sure that it was something that would last for a really long time, something that could be modified to suit our needs should they ever change.
 That is why I built the entire web application using interchangeable PHP functions and site wide variables.
 This means that if we need to add or modify something its really easy to do and would add maybe a few hours of development onto our plate rather than a few days or weeks.

-I was hoping that I would be able to shine a little light on the amount of time and effort we have put into building Core™ I’m really excited for what the future holds and I hope that our clients and staff enjoy using this application as much as I did building it.
+I was hoping that I would be able to shine a little light on the amount of time and effort we have put into building Core™ I’m really excited for what the future holds and I hope that our clients and staff enjoy using this application as much as we did building it.